 In modern charts, the standard type of multimeasure rest is called an “H-bar”.
 The defaults for Finale and Sibelius are nearly identical.
 Here are the Engraved Style defaults:

 One way to subtly give your parts look a distinctive look is to adjust the distance between the ends of the multimeasure rests and the barlines, or the “white space”.
 You can see that the Finale and Sibelius defaults are slightly different from one another.
 How these are set is largely a matter of personal taste, and even a small adjustment can make a big difference in the look of your parts.
 This distance setting is equally controllable in both programs.
 Let’s take a look:

-In Finale 2011 (or 2010), Go to Document > Document Options > Multimeasure Rests.
+In Finale (as far back as at least 2010), Go to Document > Document Options > Multimeasure Rests.
 At the top of the pane, you will see two numeric entry fields; “Adjust Start Point” and “Adjust End Point”.
 Typically, these will be equal amounts, shown here, 1.5 spaces:

 (adding “s” after the number enters the value in spaces regardless of view settings)

 It’s pretty easy to experiment with different widths and come up with something you like the look of.